shriram/gradescope-racket/README.md

 When it's ready, you can upload sample submissions and see the output from the autograder.

-# Example
+# Examples

-The directory `tests/sq/` contains mock submissions of a `sq` function that squares its argument, and `grade-sq.rkt` a test suite for it:
+The directory `tests/sq/` contains mock submissions of a `sq` function that squares its argument, and `grade-sq.rkt` a test suite for it.
+So install that test suite, then check the several mock submissions:
 ```
 cp grade-sq.rkt grade.rkt
 make s=sq/s1